alv2017/100-JavaScript-Algorithm-Challenges/alphabetSubSequence/README.md

 **Example**

-- For s = "effg" or s = "cdce", the output should be alphabetSubsequence(s) = false
+- For s = "effg", or s = "cdce", or s="cda" the output should be alphabetSubsequence(s) = false

 - For s = "ace" or s = "bxz", the output should be